WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: (of a tailor) make (clothes) to fit individual customers.

      _"he was wearing a sports coat that had obviously been tailored in New York"_

+- tease

+  1. verb: make fun of or attempt or provoke (a person or animal) in a playful way.

+     _"she was just teasing"_

+     - tempt (someone) sexually with no intention of satisfying the ddesire aroused.

+       _"she had thrown herself at him and teased him"_

+  2. verb: gently pull or comb (tangled wool, hair, etc.) into separate strands.

+     _"she was teasing out the curls into her usual hairstyle"_

+  3. phrase: tease out - find something out from a mass of irrelevant information.

+     _"a historian who tries to tease out the truth"_

+- teeny

+  1. adjective(INFORMAL): tiny.

+     _"a teeny bit of criticism"_

+- teeter

+  1. verb: move or balance unsteadily; away back and forth.

+     _"she teetered after him in her high-heeled sandals"_

+  2. phrase: teeter on the edge - be very close to a difficult or dangerous situation.

+     _"they teeter on the edge of extinction, with no more than a handful left"_

 - teller